 systemProp.https.proxyHost=www.somehost.org systemProp.https.proxyPort=8080 systemProp.https.proxyUser=userid systemProp.https.proxyPassword=password systemProp.https.nonProxyHosts=*.nonproxyrepos.com|localhost

 We could not find a good overview for all possible proxy settings.
 One place to look are the constants in a file from the Ant project.
-Here a link to the Subversion view.
+Here's a link to the Subversion view.
 The other is a Networking Properties page from the JDK docs.
-If anyone knows a better overview, please let us know via the mailing list.
+If anyone knows of a better overview, please let us know via the mailing list.

 If your proxy requires NTLM authentication, you may need to provide the authentication domain as well as the username and password.
 There are 2 ways that you can provide the domain for authenticating to a NTLM proxy: